X

 Associate Professor

 Dr. Ting Yuan is an associate professor teaching in the Department of Curriculum and Instruction at CUNY College of Staten Island.
-She has taught teacher education courses on 1) early childhood and elementary literacy methods; 2) computational thinking for teachers; and 3) creative computing in education.
-Dr. Yuan’s research critically and passionately examines the intersections of literacy, race, culture, and technology, including creative (digital) literacies, embodied multimodality in children's language and literacy practices, as well as how children and pre-/in-service teachers from diverse backgrounds enact creative (digital) literacies in multilingual, multicultural, and multi-technological settings.
+She has taught teacher education courses in the following areas: 1) early childhood and elementary literacy methods, 2) computational thinking in the classroom, and 3) creative computing in education.
+Dr. Yuan’s research critically and passionately explores the intersections of literacy, race, culture, and technology.
+Her work focuses on creative (digital) literacies, embodied multimodality in children's language and literacy practices, and the ways in which children and pre-/in-service teachers from diverse backgrounds engage in creative literacies within multilingual, multicultural, and technologically rich contexts.

 Her scholarly work has appeared in journals, including Young Exceptional Children, Childhood Education, Journal of Research in Childhood Education, Journal of Language and Literacy Education, English Journal, English Leadership Quarterly, and others.
 Yuan was the recipient of NCTE Geneva Smitherman Cultural Diversity Grant Award (2014) and NCTE Research Foundation Grant Award (2023).
-She is currently a campus lead on CUNY's Computing Integrated Teacher Education Initiative and serves as a 2024-2025 CUNY Building Bridges of Knowledge Faculty Fellow in AI Education.
-Most recently, representing the College of Staten Island, Yuan has joined the 2024-2026 Cohort of Scratch Education Collaborative by the Scratch Foundation to elevate the college's teacher education programs toward equitable creative computing across disciplines.
+She served as a campus lead on CUNY's Computing Integrated Teacher Education Initiative (2021-2025) and was a 2024-2025 CUNY Building Bridges of Knowledge Faculty Fellow in AI Education.
+Most recently, representing the College of Staten Island, Yuan joined the 2024-2025 Cohort of Scratch Education Collaborative by the Scratch Foundation to elevate the college's teacher education programs toward equitable creative computing across disciplines.

 Yuan received her B.A. from East China University of Political Science & Law; an M.A. in Curriculum and Teaching (Elementary Education) from Teachers College, Columbia University; and an Ed.D. in Curriculum and Teaching from Teachers College, Columbia University.